All Products

 • If you are logged on with an Alibaba Cloud account, click Authorize to complete the authorization.

-• If you are logged on with a RAM user, click Copy Authorization Link and send the link to the Alibaba Cloud account to complete the authorization.
+• If you are logged in as a RAM user, click Copy Authorization Link and send the link to the Alibaba Cloud account for authorization.

 The console displays "The current account has not been granted the cluster RBAC permissions required for this operation"